steffenskov/Ckode.Encryption/README.md

 # Ckode.Encryption

 Ckode.Encryption is a small collection of simplified wrappers for common encryption algorithms.

 Currently supports the following algorithms:

 - AES
 - AES with a string password used as encryption key
 - RSA

-All algorithms are from the .NET framework.
+All algorithms are from the .NET library.

 The AES and RSA classes both offer a GenerateKey or GenerateKeyPair method which should be used to generate new keys (do not roll your own key generator, it'll probably have insecurities)

 ## Installation:

 I recommend using the NuGet package: https://www.nuget.org/packages/Ckode.Encryption/ however you can also simply clone the repository and use the pre-compiled binaries or compile the project yourself.
 As the project is licensed under MIT you're free to use it for pretty much anything you want.

 ## Examples: